o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 ## Account update tree structures

-Next, observe that the user account update has a `callDepth: 1` and a non-default `caller` field because it was created from within a zkApp call.
+Next, observe that the user account update has a `callDepth: 1`.
+This is because the update was created from within a zkApp call.
 Account updates, displayed as a flat list here, are implicitly structured as a _list of trees_.
 Updates with a call depth of 1 or higher are child nodes of another update in that list of trees.
 In this case, the zkApp (sender) account update is at the top level (`callDepth: 0`) and the user (receiver) account update is a child of it.

 So, what does this tree structure mean?
 Recall that the zkApp account update is public input to its proof.
 Now, the fully general version of that statement is: